 Other factors affecting price are financial disruptions to the Indian economy over the last 2 to 3 years, leading to devaluation of the Indian Rupee.
 This left Indian log buyers with less purchasing power, which may also have contributed to price declines.
-To make things worse, the ongoing pandemic completely upended the market in the first half of 2020.
+To make things worse, the ongoing pandemic completely upended the market in the first half of 2020 and part of 2021.
 Because of this, 2020 pricing information was sparse and difficult to interpret.
-Beginning in 2021, several growers reported log buyers were purchasing again in an effort to bolster depleted inventories back home in India.
-Many growers SFNR spoke with at that time were cautiously optimistic demand would return to pre-pandemic levels in 2021.
-The May/June 2021 spike in the virus disrupted the recovery, but it was short-lasting.
+More recently, several growers report log buyers are purchasing again in an effort to bolster depleted inventories back home in India.
+Many growers SFNR has spoken with are cautiously optimistic demand will return to pre-pandemic levels going forward.

 Where are long-term teak prices likely to go?
 Those less bullish say that current teak plantations established across the globe have the potential to supply enough wood in excess of current consumption.
-Indeed, the trends depicted in Figures 2.1 and 2.2 seem to support such a view.
+Indeed, the trends depicted in Figures 2.1 and 2.2 support such a view.
 Proponents of this view argue that the same market phenomenon currently impacting the smallest log sizes will eventually show up among the larger sizes.
 Optimists point to the loss of Myanmar logs and a growing Indian middle class as evidence that demand is likely to keep pace with supply over the long run.
 Future consumption will come from middle-class Indian consumption, which at this point has plenty of upside potential.
-India is currently the world's fifth-largest economy and growing.7
+India is currently the world's sixth-largest economy and growing.